 - Substituting it for oats and other grains in homemade granola bars

-- And my new favorite use for it… as a healthy add-in for homemade muffins!
+- And my new favorite use for it… as an add-in for homemade muffins!

-This week I added a cup or so of “cereal dust” to a basic muffin recipe, along with a swirl of cinnamon maple syrup, and the result was one very cozy, super-moist, and delicious muffin!
+This week I added a cup or so of “cereal dust” to a basic muffin recipe, along with a swirl of cinnamon maple syrup, and the result were very cozy, super-moist, and delicious muffins!

 And not only were these muffins irresistibly tasty, but the aroma of them baking filled our home on this blustery Fall day… it was lovely!